stockphrase/no-silo/content/courses/workshops/annotation.md

 - **Use a symbol system**.
 Develop a system of symbols to flag important aspects of a reading.
 Mark significant elements within the text such as the thesis, argumentative claims, and evidence.
 Also note when a text references other texts, authors, or events.
 Note places where you become confused or uncertain; later, in a second reading, you can give extra attention to these portions of the text.

 - **Interrogate the text**.
+Ask probing questions back to the author in the margins of the text.
+Be skeptical.
 Be ruthless.
 Be rigorous.
-Ask questions back to the author in the margins of the text.
 Challenge the conclusions and arguments that he or she presents by making ones of your own.

 - **Summarize**.
 Write keywords or make “microsummaries” in the margins next to each paragraph.
 Later, you will not have to re-read the entire document to find your place.
 These can be especially useful if you later use this text in your own writing.